Lambeth Council Research

 Eaves is currently a partner on the “Beyond Irregularity” research that the Institute for Public Policy Research (IPPR) is leading on in collaboration with international partners.
 The project aims to create an evidence base which will enable governments, the EU and other stakeholders to better manage and prevent irregular migration from sub-Saharan African countries and transit in Morocco to the EU.
 Read more.

-Mapping prostitution and trafficking in London
+Capital Exploits: A study of prostitution and trafficking in London

 Eaves has secured a competitive tender issued by the Mayor’s Office for Policing and Crime (formerly the Greater London Authority) to map and analyse the level and extent of prostitution (both on- and off-street and including women trafficked into prostitution) in London.
 Read more.